 Licensure is often required of school administrators.
 Graduate-level training is a typical requirement for this license, although each state sets its own parameters.
 Some states require prospective school administrators to pass an examination and have supervised practical experience.
 Continuing education classes are needed to maintain licensure in some states.

-The BLS estimates slower-than-average 6% job growth for elementary, middle and high school principals in the years 2014-2024.
-The BLS predicted for the same decade that job opportunities for preschool/childcare center directors would increase 7%, which is as fast as the national average for all occupations, and jobs for postsecondary educational administrators will increase 9%.
+The BLS estimates an average job growth of 4% for elementary, middle and high school principals in the years 2018-2028.
+The BLS predicted for the same decade that job opportunities for preschool/childcare center directors would increase 7%, which is faster than the national average for all occupations, and jobs for postsecondary educational administrators will increase 7%.

 School administrators who come from a teaching background typically start at the undergraduate level with a degree in education or their subject of choice, before becoming a licensed teacher.
 Whether you were previously a teacher or an administrator, a master's degree in school administration is the basis for any prospective school administrator and often serves as a requirement for licensure.
 Job growth for school administrators is projected to be steady for the foreseeable future; salaries vary by position.